nda-kd/card-challenge/README.md

 # Project: card-challenge

 I found this challenge [here](https://github.com/ronashco/reactjs-card-challenge) and I tried it :relaxed:
-In this challenge, I developed a reactJS responsive web application which shows a random card on the page and has a button.
-Whenever the user clicks on the button, it show another card.
-(Order of the cards does not matter).Also user is able to edit the title and description text on the cards and save it locally.
+"In this challenge, I developed a reactJS responsive web application which shows a random card on the page and has a button.
+Whenever the user clicks on the button, it show another card. also user is able to edit the title and description text on the cards and save it locally."

 #### Technologies include:
 * Html-css, React, ES6, Redux, Axios, Scss, Material-ui-react